Divorcing or Separating While Pregnant

 It is first important to note that a wife’s pregnancy will in no way prevent either party from filing for a divorce.
 Either party may at any time request that the process begin, even if they know she is pregnant.
 In other words, if you know you want to file for divorce, but know or believe that you or your spouse is pregnant, then there is no need to delay simply because of that fact.

 Moreover, if the child is of the marriage, the child will not be treated any differently under New Jersey law than those children who were born before the separation or divorce.
-The parties will still have to have a parenting plan and a child support order for the child.
+The parties will still have to have a parenting plan and a order for the child.
 The husband may very well be ordered to pay part of the birthing expenses and pre-natal expenses for the child.

 Getting Divorced when Pregnant by Another Man